 Since the Soviet Union’s collapse, the Chinese People’s Liberation Army (PLA) has been a leading client for high-end Russian military hardware.
 Such imports played a key role in revolutionizing China’s aerial warfare capabilities, in particular during the 1990s with acquisition of the most capable Russian air defense systems, air-to-air missiles and air superiority fighters available.
-While China at the time retained a negligible domestic military aviation industry, which was more than a generation behind its Russian and U.S. counterparts, heavy investments in research and development and a good deal of reverse engineering over 20 years meant that by the 2010s the PLA’s reliance on high-end Russian equipment was reduced considerably.
+While China’s military aviation industry was at the time three decades behind its Russian and U.S. counterparts, heavy investments in research and development and a good deal of reverse engineering over 20 years meant that by the 2010s the PLA’s reliance on high-end Russian equipment was reduced considerably.
 The future of Russian arms exports to the country, a vital source of revenue for Russia’s defense sector, has thus been brought to serious question on repeated occasions — perhaps best epitomized by Russia’s inability to market more than two dozen of its latest Su-35 fighter jets to the PLA in 2015, an offer which had to be accompanied by generous technology transfers to be accepted.

 Given this, the highly optimistic recent statement pertaining to prospects for future Russian fighter sales to the PLA by Viktor Kladov, the director for international cooperation and regional policy of Rostec, the Russian state conglomerate for arms exports, were thus cause for considerable surprise.